alk-alyss/teamlab/README.md

 - Press c to clear the maze

+- Click a cell to toggle between a wall and least weighted free space

 - Set the weigth of the cell the mouse is in by pressing the numbers 0-9 (including Numpad)

 - 0 = wall, 1-9 = increasing difficulty